 The practice team understood the importance of obtaining and recording patients' consent to treatment.
 The dentists told us they gave patients information about treatment options and the risks and benefits of these so they could make informed decisions.
-Patients confirmed their dentist listened to them and gave them clear information about their treatment.

 The practice's consent policy included information about the Mental Capacity Act 2005.
 The team understood their responsibilities under the act when treating adults who may not be able to make informed decisions.
-The policy also referred to Gillick competence, by which a child under the age of 16 years of age can consent for themselves.
+The policy also referred to Gillick competence, by which a child under the age of 16 years can consent for themselves.
 The staff were aware of the need to consider this when treating young people under 16 years of age.